 Lucas himself says fans would have hated it, and by the sound of it, he’d be right, and they’d be right to hate it.
 Apparently dealing with a “microbiotic world” involving creatures who operate differently to the way we do, it would feature the Whills, who feed off the force and control the Universe.

 While this may be good for Lucas, who has never been the best director when it comes to people, and when you’re making a film about bacteria you probably don’t have to hire many actors, it basically means a series of films about Midi-chlorians, by far and away the worst aspect of the prequels.
 Yes, worse than Jar Jar.

 Avid Star Wars fans, and people like me who have too much time on their hands and have spent far too many lost afternoons on Wookieepedia binges will be aware that Whills – whatever they are – have long been around the Star Wars Galaxy.
 Originally an immortal being, the “Journal of the Whills” became the original source for the stories in the films.
-Last year, with the release of the trailer for The Last Jedi, a shot of books – actually ancient Jedi texts – led to fan speculation that they would be the Journal of the Whills.
+Last year, with the release of The Last Jedi, a shot of books – actually ancient Jedi texts – led to fan speculation that they would be the Journal of the Whills.
 They first made a long-delayed appearance in Star Wars in the novelization of The Force Awakens.

 None of what Lucas has said contradicts this – Whills can be immortal, tiny creatures that write journals and control the universe.
 It just means the films wouldn’t be very good.
 Movies set in Petri dishes rarely are.